While serious crime remains low in Cuenca, ‘crimes of opportunity’ pose an on-going threat

 The woman whose backpack was stolen, said she had hung it over the back of her chair in the restaurant.
 “I don’t know how they got it since I was sitting right there,” she said.

 When I hear about crimes like these, I always ask about the circumstances.
 In the vast majority of cases, they are crimes that could have been avoided, usually the result of simple carelessness.
-Although Ecuador has the second lowest rate of murder and violent crime in Latin America, and Cuenca has the lowest crime rate for major cities in Ecuador, expats and tourists remain popular targets of of “crimes of opportunity,” many of which result in major loses and sometimes injuries.
+Although Ecuador has the fourth lowest rate of murder and violent crime in Latin America, and Cuenca has the lowest crime rate for major cities in Ecuador, expats and tourists remain popular targets of of “crimes of opportunity,” many of which result in major loses and sometimes injuries.

 Many of these crimes occur as a result of what is commonly called the “gringo bubble”.
 Although the term is applied mostly to the carefree attitude of many tourists, I find that it applies to many expats as well, particularly those recently arrived.
 For some reason, many expats and tourists tend to think that the rules we accepted back home don’t apply here.
 In the U.S. or Canada, most of us understand that spending a lot of time on foot in the central city puts us at risk.
 Here, because Cuenca has a friendly feel, we often forget the dangers.